-If you have a blog with decent traffic (25,000+ sessions per month) then you can make more money with other platforms.
+If you have a blog with decent traffic (25,000+ sessions per month), you can make more money with other platforms.

 The ads can be very intrusive to your readers, depending on the ad formats you select.

-The Bottom Line About Adsense: All ad networks are going to have their downsides and Adsense is no exception.
-The bottom line is that for 90% of bloggers out there, and 100% of new bloggers, Adsense is your best (and probably only) option.
+The Bottom Line About Adsense: All ad networks will have their downsides, and Adsense is no exception.
+The bottom line is that for 90% of bloggers out there and 100% of new bloggers, Adsense is your best (and probably only) option.

 Alright, so, remember how we said Adsense ads are served from Google’s search and display advertising platform (Adwords)?
-Well, Media.net uses the same premise, except a majority of their ads come from the Bing and Yahoo networks.
+Well, Media.net uses the same premise, except most of their ads come from the Bing and Yahoo networks.

-Their ads are also contextual, meaning they’re extremely relevant to your users which can ensure maximum engagement and clicks.
-If you have a blog with a majority of traffic from the US, Canada, or the UK, then media.net may be a good option for you (especially if your blog covers finance, credit, investing, gadgets, lifestyle, parenting, or side hustles).
+Their ads are also contextual, meaning they’re extremely relevant to your users who can ensure maximum engagement and clicks.
+If you have a blog with most traffic from the US, Canada, or the UK, then media.net may be a good option for you (especially if your blog covers finance, credit, investing, gadgets, lifestyle, parenting, or side hustles).

 They work with blogs of all sizes

-Their earnings per click is among the highest in the industry
+Their earnings per click are among the highest in the industry

 They’ve got an amazing customer support staff

-Only traffic from US, Canada, UK can be monetized
+Only traffic from the US, Canada, UK can be monetized

-Up until now we have only talked about ad networks that show contextual display ads on websites that are more mainstream and PG rated.
-Propeller Ads works with websites of all times, and is great for mainstream blogs, but if you’ve got an adult-related blog then this will probably be your best bet for display ads advertising.
+Until now, we have only talked about ad networks that show contextual display ads on more mainstream and PG-rated websites.
+Propeller Ads works with websites of all times and is great for mainstream blogs, but if you’ve got an adult-related blog, then this will probably be your best bet for display ads advertising.